Youth Fishing Derby

 WHAT HAPPENS IF THERE IS INCLEMENT WEATHER?

-We have scheduled the rain out date on the following day, Sunday, August 16th.
+We have scheduled the rain-out date for the following day, Sunday, August 15.
 The format and session times will remain the same as the original date.

 CAN MY OLDER CHILD COMPETE WITH MY YOUNGER CHILD?